scran_variances

 template<typename Stat_ , typename Bool_ >

-template<typename Bool_ = uint8_t, typename Stat_ >
+template<typename Bool_ = char, typename Stat_ >

 template<typename Index_ , typename Stat_ >